top of page

 This is the beginning of the fermentation process.

-It is now ready to be placed in a deep rock mortar to be pounded with a pestle-worked with leg power.
+It is now ready to be placed in a deep rock mortar and pounded with a pestle, worked with leg power.

-As the dough is beaten on all sides, it gives off a strong sour, and yeasty scent.
+The dough is beaten on all sides, giving off a solid sour and yeasty scent.

-After approximately fifteen minutes, the dough is transformed from a rock-hard, floury ball to a smooth, elastic dough.
-This final dough form will then be beaten until stiff peaks can be formed, and is then placed into a metal noodle mould or cylindrical dispenser made with holes at one end.
+After approximately fifteen minutes, the dough transforms from a rock-hard, floury ball to a smooth, elastic ball.
+This final dough form is then beaten until stiff peaks can be formed and placed into a metal noodle mould or cylindrical dispenser made with holes at one end.

-The dough is squeezed through the holes, from which it falls in strips into boiling water.
+The dough is squeezed through the holes, falling in strips into boiling water.

 To ensure that the noodles do not clump together, an assistant stirs and lifts them from the boiling water into a pail of cold water, where they become less starchy.

-The whole family joins in when making noddles.
+The whole family joins in when making noodles.